 So, let’s look at it from the good ol’ red and blue of it all.
 I mean the California vs. the rest of the country part, not the “smother Ted Cruz with a decorative pillow” part:

-If you add up the senators from the 14 aforementioned states, you’d have 28 senators versus Dianne Feinstein (D-CA) and Kamala Harris (D-CA).
+If you add up the senators from the 14 aforementioned states, you’d have 28 senators versus Dianne Feinstein (D-CA) and Alex Padilla (D-CA).

 Of those 28 senators, there are four Democrats and twenty-four Republicans.
 In the Senate, for everything you hate about California’s liberal politics, your side’s voice (in just these 14 states) is six times as loud in opposition.
 If you’re so worried about “becoming California,” perhaps you should pay attention to what that statement really means: being totally marginalized in national politics.

 What about the House of Representatives?
-California is a huge state.
+California is a hella large state.
 They get a big say in the lower house!
 Funny you should ask about that, rhetorical device I just created for this argument.